 Fixing America’s Public Education System

 America’s schools are in need of help.
-While non-profit organizations from the USA travel the world preaching the importance of education for success, students in American schools aren’t provided the quality education that we advocate for abroad.
+While non-profit organizations from the United States travel the world preaching the importance of education for success, students in American schools aren’t provided the quality education that we advocate for abroad.

 There is an alternative option for those who can afford private education, but the majority of America’s youth rely on public education, and the state of education doesn’t look good.
 Kids from the United States currently rank well behind many of their peers from 35 industrialized nations, specifically in the math and science disciplines, areas crucial to success in industry.
 So what can be done to fix the problem?